 My favorite relaxing activity outside of Yoga is taking a big bubble bath.
 Up here in Connecticut’s FREEZING cold winters that last for months – baths are a must for me and my girls.
 I get into it and make it a mini-spa night.
 My oldest daughter often copies me and does the same now.
-We have such fun using face masks and essential oils for our bath water, but before you join the fun – let’s go over how to use these oils properly and safely.
+We have such fun using face masks and essential oils for our bath water, but before you join the fun – let’s go over essential oil safety in the bath.

 Unsafe Bath Usage with Essential Oils

 I have been asked many times, “if I am using some of the safest oils there are, such as lavender – how can it be dangerous if I just add a few drops to the water for my bath?”
 While lavender is certainly safe – just merely adding some drops to you or your child’s bath can bring major irritation to some.
 Besides,you do not get the maximum benefits of the oil this way!
 Lose.
 Lose.

 Essential oils love fat and lipids.
 They are lipophilic, not hydrophilic; meaning they combine well with fats, but not with water.
 Dry ingredients like Epsom salt are hydrophilic and dissolve well in water.
 Essential oils need something that will work well with both lipophilic and hydrophilic to bring them together.
 Milk, Epsom salt, or cornstarch are not advised to use to disperse the essential oils.
 That is where solubilizers come in.
 Solubilizers are used to combine oils into water so that the ingredients can be mixed and incorporated into water.

 Solubilizers help them to mix together and thus the essential oil is able to dilute and be much safer.
 Use a small amount of essential oils in the bath, only 2-5 drops, first mixed with the solubilizer.
 For children, only use oils safe for children.

 You also might already have products at home that contain solubilizers.
 They can be found in body wash, shampoo, and bubble bath.